Potato Latkes Recipe

 - A cast-iron skillet is great because it maintains heat evenly and gives wonderfully crispy latkes.

-- Keep the heat on medium-high adjusting between medium and high as needed to make sure the potato is cooked without becoming too brown.
+- Keep the heat on medium-high, adjusting it between medium and high as needed to ensure the potato is cooked without becoming too brown.

 This looks so crispy and delicious!
 I love the tips about which potatoes to use to make them!
 I’ve saved this to make later – yum!